owen-mcgann/BlackJack-Adviser/bj_advisor/README.md

 - **Blackjack Apprenticeship** professional standards
 - **Stanford Wong** methodology from "Professional Blackjack"
 - **Don Schlesinger** index play research from "Blackjack Attack"

-## ⚠️ Legal Notice

-This software is for **educational and training purposes only**.
-Use responsibly and in accordance with local laws and casino policies.

----

-**Ready to become a better blackjack player?
-Run `python3 simulate.py` and start practicing!** 🃏